PrasadiSewwandi/AdvancedWebAssignment/README.md

 * Students
 * Lecturers

 Users have to login to the system by giving their user name and pasword.Then students and lecturers can search for the details of a particular student or a lecturer.
+Admins can search for the details and edit them as well.
 #### Work Lord Matrix
 | Task | Done by |Description|
 | ------------- | ------------- |------------- |